rustls/webpki-roots/README.md

 # License

 The underlying data is MPL-licensed, and the data in `webpki-roots` and `webpki-root-certs` is therefore a derived work.
+The tooling in `webpki-ccadb` is licensed under both MIT and Apache licenses.